Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Greetings, Doctor Johnson.
 I presume you are briefed?"

-*"Fascinating* case, yes.
+"*Fascinating* case, yes.
 I caught up on the notes while I was waiting to jump.
 I’ve needed to consult with colleagues in sports medicine, endocrinology and a dozen other fields over this."

 "It is a complex case, yes.
-And...perhaps, a bit beyond our experience to manage."
+And... perhaps, a bit beyond our experience to manage."

 "Considering the precautions I’ve had to take to travel here, that doesn’t surprise me."
 Johnson looked around. "...It’s a shame, I was hoping to see more of Origin during my visit," he added.